Discover more from The Commonplace

 (You know, a cozy little comment section on a photo in an app owned by a billionaire.)

-There are unique, rare seasons when we do need some virtual community — say, when a global pandemic breaks out and most of the world is quarantined in their homes.
+There are unique, occasional seasons when we do need some virtual community — say, when a global pandemic breaks out and most of the world is quarantined in their homes.
 Other times when it’s hard to scratch that community itch in the real world might be during the season of having a newborn, when you’ve moved to a new place and want to meet locals with a common interest, or when an online community revolves around a unique niche you can’t find in-person (i.e., oyster-loving algae gardeners who are allergic to paprika).

 If you haven’t yet noticed, take note of how often brands, companies, thinkers, creators, and influencers talk about their “communities” or ask you to become a member.
 It’s an interesting trend.

 I hope this is an encouragement to you.
-And I’d love to hear of ways your online experiences have made your offline lives better, instead of replacing them.
+I’d love to hear of ways your online experiences have made your offline lives better, instead of replacing them.
 Have you had any particular moments like that lately?
 Do tell.*

 Oremus pro invicem,